MichaelCoulter45/JARVIS-Assistant/README.md

 What is JARVIS-Assistant?

-JARVIS-Assistant is a Windows deaktop tool that can understand natural language commands and perform actions on the user's computer.
+JARVIS-Assistant is a Windows desktop tool that can understand natural language commands and perform actions on the user's computer.
 The long term goal is to create a personal assistant capable of interacting with the PC through natural language.

 Why I built it: